 We began these discussions near the end of last year and decided we needed to come up with a new focus and create new goals for the medical society, ones that would not only help redirect healthcare delivery and patient care, but also provide better support for its members.
 The following are the resolutions that we intend to achieve:

 Stay up to date on issues and news you need to know.
 The CVMS Bulletin is published monthly and will list concerns that local physicians have expressed about healthcare in Coastal Virginia and how we can make it better.
 We will provide potential solutions and let you know what is happening behind the scenes to help solve these problems.
+Membership is not currently required to receive the newsletter.

 Things You Need to Know